Why did you start your business? Or here’s another way to put it, “For what purpose does your business exist?”

 Regularly giving yourself time to think about these things is a key part of developing an investment mindset.

-If you have questions you can email my management team directly – firstname.lastname@example.org
+If you have questions you can email me and my team directly – firstname.lastname@example.org